urjaman/frser-duino/README.md

 	doesnt have big enough buffers for operation at that speed.
 	Commands would be (if you dont touch the defaults in Makefile):
 	`DFLAGS=-DFTDI make clean all` and `SERIAL_DEV=/dev/ttyUSB0 make program`

+### Using an Arduino and an external usb-serial converter

+If you have an Arduino without a FTDI chip, but you are lucky enough to have an extra usb-serial converter laying around, you can use it to speed up the flashing.
+Just connect the usb-serial converter with the RX(Pin 0), TX(Pin 1) and GND pins on your Arduino and use the instructions for the `ftdi` target from above.